 In the mood for a series that mixes history, gender politics, and a little mystery?
-The Law According to Lidia Poet (6 episodes): This Netflix series dramatizes the story of Italy’s first female lawyer and is set in Turin during the late 1800s.
+The Law According to Lidia Poet is a six-episode Netflix series that dramatizes the story of Italy’s first female lawyer and is set in Turin during the late 1800s.
 It also boasts a perfect 100% score from critics on Rotten Tomatoes.

-In the show, Lidia Poet has just been handed a defeat by the Turin Court of Appeals, which declares her admission to the bar association unlawful.
+In the show, the titular Lidia has just been handed a defeat by the Turin Court of Appeals, which declares her admission to the bar association unlawful.
 Prevented from practicing law just because she’s a woman, Lidia secures a job at her brother’s law firm, helps defend criminal suspects, and prepares an appeal of the court’s ruling in her case.
 Additionally, Lidia fights to change the laws (written by men) that keep women like her from becoming lawyers.

 More Netflix series with short seasons to check out

-These next Netflix series, meanwhile, go a little farther back into the company’s library and include some of the highest-profile releases to hit the streamer in recent months (as well as some hidden gems) — again, sticking with this idea of shows offering a small number of episodes that can be finished over the course of a weekend, at most.
+These next Netflix series, meanwhile, go a little farther back into the company’s library and include some of the highest-profile releases to hit the streamer in recent months (as well as some hidden gems) — again, sticking with this idea of shows offering a small number of episodes that can be finished over the course of a weekend at most.

-These breezy, binge-able Netflix series include everything from foreign-language dramas to compelling docuseries, fan-favorite thrillers, and much more.
+These breezy, binge-able Netflix shows include everything from foreign-language dramas to compelling docuseries, fan-favorite thrillers, and much more.

 - Women at War (8 episodes): This limited series follows four women grappling with the devastating consequences of World War I on the homefront.

-- The Playlist (6 episodes): A dramatization of the rise of Spotify.
+- The Playlist (6 episodes): A Swedish dramatization of the rise of Spotify.

 - The Billion Dollar Code (4 episodes): This German release is a limited series dramatizing events that led to the launch of Google Earth, centered around a high-stakes patent battle between Google and a tiny, scrappy startup.
 Halt and Catch Fire fans?
 This one is definitely for you.

 - The Empress (6 episodes): Think of this German-language Netflix series, based on the true story of Austria’s Empress Sisi, as a sort of German spin on The Crown.

-- Russian Doll (15 episodes across 2 seasons): Natasha Lyonne is the showrunner and star of this Emmy-winning series, in which she portrays Nadia — who, in Season 1, is a woman stuck in a surreal time loop as she keeps dying and reliving her 36th birthday party.
+- Russian Doll (15 episodes across 2 seasons): Natasha Lyonne is the showrunner and star of this Emmy-winning series, in which she portrays Nadia — who, in season one, is a woman stuck in a surreal time loop as she keeps dying and reliving her 36th birthday party.